LizMetzger/portfolio/_posts/2023-12-7-Dynamic-Impedance-Prosthetic-Ankle-From-Scratch.md

 [insert video of the linear guide and the winged piece interacting] ** indicate the plates and the pieces **

 This was a good first step to solving the problem of changing the distance between the plates, but I soon realized that when you actually applied a force to the bottom plate there was nothing to stop the winged circular piece from sliding all the way up the linear guide until it hit the servo.
 This provided absolutely no resistance to the compression and created a large range of motion with zero impedance.
+It also meant that once the spring actually started being compressed all of the coils were still being engaged.

 [insert before and after with pressing]